 The treatment of AD-HIES is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, internists for adults, dermatologists, dental specialists, immunologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan treatment.

 The mainstay for treatment of individuals with AD-HIES is preventative (prophylactic) antibiotic therapy against bacterial infection.
-Common antibiotic medications (e.g., anti-staphylococcal agents) used to treat individuals with AD-HIES include dicloxacillin (flucloxacillin in may European countries) or cotrimoxazole.
-In severe infections, recombinant interferon g subcutaneously may be give. as an adjunctive treatment.
+Common antibiotic medications (e.g., anti-staphylococcal agents) used to treat individuals with AD-HIES include dicloxacillin (flucloxacillin in many European countries) or cotrimoxazole.
+In severe infections, recombinant interferon-gamma subcutaneously may be given as an adjunctive treatment.

 Some affected individuals may require therapy for mucocutaneous candidiasis such as fluconazole or itraconazole, which are anti-fungal drugs.
 Surgical drainage of existing skin lesions, followed by a regimen of antibiotic therapy may be required in some cases.
 Topical steroids and moisturizing creams may also be used to treat skin lesions.

 Chronic lung infections may lead to the formation of air cavities (pneumatoceles), which can potentially become infected with Pseudomonas aeruginosa and Aspergillus fumigatus.
 The drug treatment of these infections can be difficult and management may require surgically opening the chest (thoracotomy) to allow for the removal or drainage of such infected pneumatoceles.